joebew42/unusual-spending-kata/README.md

 # TODO

 - [F] Essence: Introduce the concept of Payments
-    - Do we need a `Payments` class to delegate methods like `groupBySpending`?
+    - Do we need `Payments` class to have a method like `groupBySpending`?
 - [R] Should we have to introduce the class `Spendings` to describe Payments grouped by spending?
     - Then the private method `UnsualSpending#findSpending` should be moved to that class
 - [F] Essence: Send a notification with a Message that contains all the spending with an amount at least the 50% more of the previous one.